Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 There are good reasons why Hawaii is known as the Paradise of the Pacific—and many veterans who may have seen it briefly during deployment dream of returning and making a home there.

 It’s not such a far-fetched dream, with crucial help from the VA.
-An article in U.S. News & World Report has listed Hawaii’s best mortgage lenders as well as mortgage rates in the state, a mortgage calculator, Hawaii home buyer programs, and the best VA home loan mortgage lenders of 2022.
+An article in U.S. News & World Report has listed Hawaii’s best mortgage lenders, mortgage rates in the state, a mortgage calculator, Hawaii home buyer programs, and the best VA home loan mortgage lenders.

 Do Hawaii disabled veteran benefits include property tax exemptions?

-Yes, the State of Hawaii offers tax exemptions on real property owned and occupied as a home by a totally disabled veteran or widow(er).
+Yes, Hawaii veteran benefits include tax exemptions on real property owned and occupied as a home by a totally disabled veteran or widow(er).
 The exemption remains in effect as long as the veteran claiming it remains totally disabled or the widow(er) remains unmarried.

-Also available are tax exemptions on passenger cars when they owned by Hawaii disabled veterans and subsidized by VA.
+Tax exemptions are also available on passenger cars owned by Hawaii disabled veterans and subsidized by the VA.
 This benefit varies by island.

 Do Hawaii veterans receive hiring preference for public employment?